quantopian/zipline/README.md

 Quickstart
 ==========

-The following code implements a dual moving average algorithm and tests it on data obtained from yahoo finance.
+The following code implements a simple dual moving average algorithm and tests it on data extracted from yahoo finance.

 ```python
 from zipline.algorithm import TradingAlgorithm